Validating Streaming JSON Documents with Learned VPAs: Introduction

 \paragraph{Contributions.} We present a VPA active learning framework to achieve what was mentioned above --- though we fix an order on the keys appearing in objects.
 The latter assumption helps our algorithm learn faster.
 Secondly, we show how to bootstrap the learning algorithm by leveraging existing validation and document-generation tools to implement approximate equivalence checks.
-Thirdly, we describe how to validate streaming documents using our fixed-order learned automata --- that is, our algorithm accepts other permutations of keys, not just the one encoded into the VPA.
+Thirdly, we describe how to validate streaming documents using our fixed-order learned automata --- that is, our algorithm accepts other permutations of keys, not just the one encoded into the VPA\@.
 Finally, we present an empirical evaluation of our learning and validation algorithms, implemented on top of \LearnLib~\cite{DBLP:conf/tacas/MertenSHM11}.

-Note that all contributions, while complementary, are valuable in their own right.
+All contributions, while complementary, are valuable in their own right.
 First, our learning algorithm for VPAs is a novel gray-box extension of TTT~\cite{DBLP:phd/dnb/Isberner15} that leverages side information about the language of all JSON documents.
 Second, our validation algorithm that uses a fixed-order VPA is novel and can be applied regardless of whether the automaton is learned or constructed from a schema.
-For the validation algorithm, we developed the concept of \emph{key graph}, which allows us to efficiently realize the validation nonetheless, and might be of independent interest for other JSON-analysis applications using VPAs.
+For the validation algorithm, we developed the concept of \emph{key graph}, which allows us to efficiently realize the validation no matter the key-value order in the document, and might be of independent interest for other JSON-analysis applications using VPAs.
 Finally, we implemented our own batch validator to facilitate approximating equivalence queries as required by our learning algorithm.
-Both the new validator and the (approximate) equivalence oracle are efficient, open-source, and easy to modify.
+Both the new validator and the equivalence oracle are efficient, open-source, and easy to modify.
 We strongly believe the latter can be re-used in similar projects aiming to learn automata representations of sets of JSON documents.